 Torbay Council is responsible for meeting costs involved with the Coroners investigation related to the incident, and for Environmental Health aspects of the mortuary, and the health & safety of Torbay Council staff operating in the mortuary.

-Evacuation assembly point
+Evacuation Assembly Point

-Building or area to which evacuees are directed for transportation to a rest centre.
+Building or area to which evacuees are directed before possible forward transportation to a rest centre if required.

 Initiated by the police, it will be Torbay Council who will provide welfare support assisted by members of the voluntary agencies as required.